Guide to Starting Your Own Law Firm: Steps 11-1521/12/20

-Having already covered many of the essential steps to setting up your own law firm, from accounting responsibilities and cashflow forecasting to Professional Indemnity Insurance and risk management, our ’15-Step Guide’ blog series concludes today with a focus on: deciding where to practice, using technology to streamline workloads, outsourcing to cover the skills you lack, turning to professional support when you need it and getting your name out there through marketing.
+Steps 11-15 of how to start your own law firm in the UK covers technology, deciding where to practice, using technology to streamline workloads, outsourcing to cover the skills you lack, turning to professional support when you need it and getting your name out there through marketing.

 The law is a traditional industry and consumers normally expect to visit physical premises when instructing their law firm.
 The lockdown experience has triggered many changes, however.
 Zoom calls, email and remote-friendly software allow you to work from your home, local coffee shop, hired meeting room, wherever.
 As a bonus, you’re no longer tethered to a location and that means your business footprint has no limits.